yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Empty files
-Implementers should be aware that in accordance to this specification a file does not need to contain any comments or records (empty file with zero bytes).
+Implementers should be aware that in accordance to this specification a file does not need to contain any comments or records.
+Therefore, an empty file with zero bytes is considered valid.

 ## Empty lines
 This specification recommends but doesn't require having the same number of fields in every line.
 This allows CSV files to have empty lines without any fields at all.
-Some implementations can be configured to skip empty lines instead of parsing them.
+Implementors may choose to to skip empty lines instead of parsing them but this specification does not dictate such behavior.

 Example of a CSV file with empty lines: